 Well, my name is Sarah Dawn.
 I was named after my mother, who also had the middle name of Dawn; and she, from what I understand, was named after her father, Donald.
 I go by Sarah Dawn, or even 'Dawn' most days now, since when my Father re-married after my mother passed away, my new step-sister was also named Sarah!
 Since I was already used to being called Sarah Dawn in school (there seemed to be a lot of Sarahs in my primary school!) it seemed like a logical way to tell the two of us apart!

-Currently, I reside in Toronto, Ontario, Canada, with two cats and my roommate.
+I'm a Canadian with Welsh ancestry, living in Toronto, Ontario.
+I'm (slowly) learning the Welsh language, thanks to a number of amazing online resources.
+I share my space in Toronto with two cats and my roommate.
 Technically one of the cats is mine and one is my roommates, but they love us both pretty much equally!

 It being the internet, I must include obligatory cat pictures:

 My favorite fibers tend towards silk and alpaca blends, but I’ll knit just about any fiber as the mood strikes me.
 I’ve not yet tried qiviut, but it’s on my list of things to try (and I now do have some in my stash!)